Create a burn folder on Mac to hold files to burn to a CD or DVD

 Choose File > New Burn Folder, then type a name for the folder.

-Note: If your computer doesn’t have an internal optical drive or a connected external optical drive that can burn discs, the New Burn Folder command doesn’t appear in the File menu.
+Note: If your computer doesn’t have a connected external optical drive that can burn discs, the New Burn Folder command doesn’t appear in the File menu.
 To see the New Burn Folder command, connect an external optical drive.

 Drag the items you want to burn to a disc to the burn folder.